ircdocs/modern-irc/index.md

 Parameters are a series of values separated by one or more ASCII SPACE characters `(' ', 0x20)`.
 However, to allow a value itself to contain spaces, the final parameter can be prepended by a `(':', 0x3a)` character.
 If the final parameter is prefixed with a colon `':'`, the prefix is stripped and the rest of the message is treated as the final parameter, no matter what characters it contains.

+Software SHOULD AVOID sending more than 15 parameters, but MUST parse messages with any number of them as described above.

 Here are some examples of parameters sections and how they could be represented as [JSON](https://www.json.org/) lists:

       dan LS * :multi-prefix sasl  ->  ["dan", "LS", "*", "multi-prefix sasl"]

       REQ :sasl message-tags foo   ->  ["REQ", "sasl message-tags foo"]

+      dan LIST :                   ->  ["dan", "LIST", ""]

       #chan :Hey!                  ->  ["#chan", "Hey!"]